-This is an article published on The Business Times as a recognition for our ethical practices and strict adherence to the fee-only model.
+This is an article published on The Business Times as a recognition for our ethical practices on financial planning and strict adherence to the fee-only model.

 FEE-ONLY advisory firm Providend faced an uphill climb when it was set up in 2001.

-Chief executive Christopher Tan was often told that Singaporeans would not pay a fee for advice.
+Chief Executive Officer, Christopher Tan, was often told that Singaporeans would not pay a fee for advice.

 But since then Providend’s assets have grown; it currently manages around S$283 million.
 And, its reputation for ethical practice and strict adherence to a fee-only model caught the eye of NTUC Enterprise Co-operative.